-This mission of PLIAS Youth Department is to positively engage young people aged 11 – 24 from disadvantaged backgrounds or who are/have been involved in criminal activity, with: Blended Casework & Mentoring Support Advice and guidance Workshops Employability support to gain access to employment, education or training Enrichment activities which includes holiday clubs For […]
+This mission of PLIAS Youth Department is to positively engage young people aged 11 – 24 from disadvantaged backgrounds or who are/have been involved in criminal activity, with: Blended Casework & Mentoring Support Advice and guidance Workshops Employability support to gain access to employment, education or training Enrichment activities which includes holiday clubs Announcements Youth […]

 Young women’s diversionary project to prevent Girls and Young Women from getting involved in gangs and violent crime.